-f you have been bitten by a dog, you can sue the dog owner for the injuries that you have sustained.
+If you have been bitten by a dog, you may be able to sue the dog owner for the injuries that you have sustained.
 Sometimes, a settlement is reached without the need to file a lawsuit.
-However, there are times when you will have to sue the owner to recover the full compensation eligible to you.
-If you have been bitten by a dog you will need to contact a personal injury lawyer to assist you in moving forward.
+However, there are times when you will have to file a lawsuit and sue the owner to recover the full compensation eligible to you.
+If you have been bitten by a dog, you will need to contact a personal injury lawyer like Christopher Jackson to assist you in moving forward.

-If you have a valid case, you should pursue a lawsuit against the owner of a dog.
-Dogs should be under the control of their owners.
-If an owner is unable to prevent their dog from attacking someone, they should be held responsible.
-If you have been bitten by a dog, you should contact a personal injury lawyerimmediately.
+If you were attacked by a dangerous animal, you should pursue a lawsuit against the owner of a dog.
+Dogs and other animals should be under the control of their owners.
+If an owner is unable to prevent their dog from attacking someone, they can be held responsible.
+If you have been bitten by a dog, you should contact a personal injury lawyer immediately.

 Will I Win?

-When the behavior of a dog leads to injury or damage to property, the owner should be held responsible.
-The scope of the culpability and evidence required in a legal case differs statewide.
-You can contact a personal injury lawyer in Kentucky for the legal requirements in your state.
+When the behavior of a dog r other animal leads to injury, the owner can be held responsible.
+The scope of the culpability and evidence required in a legal case differs in Kentucky and Ohio.
+Call personal injury lawyer Christopher Jackson in Kentucky or Ohio for the legal requirements in your state.

 Some states adhere to a "one bite" or negligence rule, this determines if the owner should have been aware or not that the dog may bite and, whether or not the owner acted in accordance with this knowledge.
-If you reside in Covington and you have been bitten by a dog, contact a Personal injury lawyer in Covington to find out if your state operates under the "one bite" or negligence rule.
+Whether you reside in Ohio ro Kentucky if you have been bitten by a dog, contact a Personal injury lawyer in Kentucky and Ohio to find out if your state operates under the "one bite" or negligence rule.

 Is Suing for a Dog Bite practical?

-Before making the decision to sue for a dog bite, you will have to weigh the pros and cons.
-A law suit takes a lot of time and effort on behalf of you and your attorney.
-If you only received a small bite on the hand, and had to go to the emergency room for a band aid and a rabbi shot, you may want to seriously think about whether or not to make a claim.
-However, if your injuries are significant, such as a gash taken out of your thigh then go ahead and file a law suit.
-Either way, if a dog has bitten you, contact a Northern Kentucky personal injury lawyer for advice.
+Before making the decision to sue for a dog bite, we can file a claim against the dog owner.
+We will try to settle out of court first.
+If we can not settle out of court, we will have to weigh the pros and cons.
+A lawsuit takes a lot of time and effort on behalf of you and your attorney.
+If you only received a small bite on the hand, and had to go to the emergency room for a band aid and a shot, you may want to seriously think about whether or not to file a lawsuit due to cost.
+However, if your injuries are significant, then maybe we should consider filing a lawsuit if we are unable to settle out of court.
+Either way, if a dog has bitten you, contact Kentucky and Ohio personal injury lawyer Christopher Jackson for advice.

-Every state has a personal injury statute of limitations which stipulates the amount of time that you have to file a civil lawsuit.
-If you have been bitten by a dog, do not wait to get legal advice, contact a Kentucky dog bite attorney immediately.
+Kentucky and Ohio have a personal injury statute of limitations which stipulates the amount of time that you have to file a civil lawsuit.
+If you have been bitten by a dog, do NOT wait to get legal advice, contact Kentucky and Ohio dog bite attorney Christopher Jackson immediately.